bstellaceleste/WoCC/2023/tutorials/README.md

    Once your keys are generated, print the public one: `cat path/to/your/id_rsa.pub` and copy it to your GitHub account settings.

    You can now clone your repo both in your VM and your laptop.
-Copy the link as in the picture below, and in a terminal, type:
+Copy the link as in the picture below, and in a terminal, type: `git clone git@githubxxxxxx`.

    <img src="images/ssh_clone.png" alt="drawing" width="60%"/>